Yellowstone opens North Entrance early following ceremony for Old Gardiner Road - NewsBreak

 Yellowstone opens North Entrance early following ceremony for Old Gardiner Road

-The North Entrance to Yellowstone National Park is now open to general traffic, ahead of a scheduled Nov.
+The North Entrance to Yellowstone National Park opened to general traffic ahead of a scheduled Nov.
 1 opening date.

 In an announcement on Sunday, park officials said the final work on the road, the painting of road stripes, was completed on Saturday, Oct.
 29, allowing the road to open ahead of schedule.